-Due to popular demand, I wrote another article to help you find out how many snowboard lessons you need.
+Due to popular demand, I wrote a separate article about how many snowboard lessons you need.

-You’ve had a few lessons and you’re starting to go it alone, but it’s important to take your time.
+You’ve had a few lessons and you’re starting to go it alone.
+Take your time.

-Snowboarding is an extreme sport after all, which means there’s a certain degree of danger involved.
+Snowboarding is an extreme sport after all, which means there’s a degree of danger involved.